mohanish12/pythonScripts/README.md

 ## findGCF.py
 The script contains a function called find_gcf which has two parameters both intergers.
 The function returns the Greatest Common Factor (GCF) of those two numbers.

+## PigLatin.py
+PigLatin is a fictitious language.
+To translate a word into Pig Latin, you would take the consonants up until the first vowel, move them to the end, and add "ay" to the end.
+The script contains a function called to_pig_latin which takes as input a single word, and return the Pig Latin version of the word.